waterbridge7/hongqiao/_pages/about.md

 News
 ------
+- Jun.
+29, 2023, Contratulations to Hongji Wang for being admitted to School of Mathematics and Statistics, CSU for his Ph.D!
+- Jun.
+29, 2023, Congratulations to Zheng Hu and Hongji Wang on their graduation.
 - Apr.
 3, 2023,  Weclome Jiale Xu and Beibei Chen to join the UQ&ML Team!
 They will enroll in September 2023.
 - Sep.
 18, 2022,  Weclome Zhiwen Xiao and Jinfu Ye to join the UQ&ML Team!
 They will enroll in September 2023.
 - Aug.
 14, 2022, Congratulations to Ying Zhou!
 Her paper "Inferring the unknown parameters in differential equation by Gaussian process regression with constraint" was successfully published in Computational and Applied Mathematics.